NRCan/geo-deep-learning/README.md

   mask_reference: False                  # When True, mask the input image where there is no reference data.
 ```

+### Process
+1. Read csv file and validate existence of all input files and GeoPackages.
+2. Read csv file and for each line in the file, do the following:
+    1. Convert GeoPackage vector information into the "label" raster with `utils.utils.vector_to_raster()`.
+The pixel value is determined by the attribute in the csv file.
+    2. Read input image as array with `utils.readers.image_reader_as_array()`
+    3. Create a new raster called "label" with the same properties as the input image
+    4. Read metadata and add to input as new bands (*more details to come*)
+    5. Crop arrays in smaller samples of size `samples_size` and distance `num_classes` specified in the configuration file.
+Visual representation of this is provided [here](https://medium.com/the-downlinq/broad-area-satellite-imagery-semantic-segmentation-basiss-4a7ea2c8466f)
+    6. Write samples from input image and label into the "val", "trn" or "tst" hdf5 file, depending on the value contained in the csv file.
+Refer to `samples_preparation()`.

 ### <a name="samples_outputs"></a> Outputs
 - 3 .hdf5 files with input images and reference data, stored as arrays, with following structure:
 ```